t_catt11 Fun is Mandatory RDI Staff Karma: 359/54 6746 Posts

 Cedric blesses the party members as they hurry down the stairs.
 Midge begins his incantation, and finishes just as the first two indead break their way into the common room.
 A swarm of creepy crawlies arise from he earth and begin devouring the dead flesh of those undead - though they are not enough to stop them.

-Fortunately, Arancon is able to head them off.
+Fortunately, Aranwen is able to head them off.
 The bladesinger deftly steps in and slices a huge chunk of flesh from one of the walking dead.
-Unfortunately, his moving to engage brings him a bit too close to the swarm of insects, which issue a fair number of painful stings and bites.
+Unfortunately, her moving to engage brings her a bit too close to the swarm of insects, which issue a fair number of painful stings and bites.

 The warrior cat and warrior priest find themselves with a huge advantage; the dead are coming through relatively small openings, and are slow and stiff.
 Both are able to strike down foes before they can get through, but the bodies are simply pulled out of the window and replaced by more walking dead!
 Gib's efforts at calling for Therassor's aid provide a moments respite, but no more... any that may have fled are replaced by a press of bodies.

-Arancon finds that he cannot press far enough ahead to hold the door without sustaining serous damage from the swarm of insects; the bugs continue to carve the flesh from the zombies (and one falls still from the onslaught), but soon, there are five in the common room.
+Aranwen finds that she cannot press far enough ahead to hold the door without sustaining serous damage from the swarm of insects; the bugs continue to carve the flesh from the zombies (and one falls still from the onslaught), but soon, there are five in the common room.
 From the sound outside, it seems there is a horde of the shamblers!

 And then, a swift form dashes through the swarm and joins the fray.
 Cackling maniacally is another of the paralysis-inducing creatures from the road... only this one looks quite freshly dead.
 And is wearing tattered robes of sky blue.